spanishgum/dictionary_encoding/README.md

  * -t1 is the same input as t0, however runs the full scale rdf2btd
 	* This should create a serialized file for the dictionary

+### data_links.txt

+ The python script 'run_tests.py' will step through a series of datasets in the data_links.txt file, asking you if you would like to download it to your tests/ folder. (some may take time - the filesize is provided prior to your answer)
+ If you choose to do so, it will then ask if you would like to initiate the test on it.
+It makes a system call to the main program, but also to HDT which should be placed one directory lower than dictionary_encoding to work.

 ## Discussion

 Typical RDF storage models implement some form of dictionary encoding to map strings to integers, which promotes efficient query processing and compression.
 Common implementations involve the use of two way hash maps, tree structures, arrays, etc.